Let’s talk about the practicals of how to take action to improve your life. There are 3 key things you need to do to change your life:

 4. Take action to improve your life.

-Today, let’s talk about the practicals of the fourth principle: how to improve your life.
+Today, let’s talk about the practicals of the fourth principle: how to take action improve your life.

-There are 3 key things you need to do to change your life:
+The 3 things you need to do to change your life are:

 1. Create more well-being.